3mdeb/news-and-ideas/blog/content/post/2021-02-21-tigerlake-osf.md

 but yet I managed to hit an error.
 To this point I haven't been able to figure out what is wrong.
 Trying to narrow it down with debug FSP binary didn't help as well, because the FSP asserts in Thunderbolt/USB type C initialization.
-I finally ended up disabling Thunderbolt
+I finally ended up disabling Thunderbolt.

 I am still not close to booting an operating system and what is most frightening, I had to disable most I/O devices (USB, SATA, PCIe), yet those that were enabled refused to work, so I have no media to boot an OS from...
 At this point I decided to try a different path, that is EDK2 MinPlatform.
+You may find all the modifications on [Dasharo coreboot repository](https://github.com/Dasharo/coreboot/tree/tgl_rvp).

 ## EDK2